agathoklisx/libved/README.md

     self(method, [arg,...])

- * This awaits an accesible "this" declared variable and it passes the specific
+ * This awaits an accessible "this" declared variable and it passes the specific
  * type as the first argument to the calling function.
  * In this context "this" is an abstracted variable and works with objects with
  * specific fields.
 Types like these, have a "prop" field that holds object's
  * variables and as well a "self" dedicated field for methods (function pointers
  * that their function signature contains "this" type as their first argument).

- * The properties of such types are accesible with the following way:
+ * The properties of such types are accessible with the following way:

    $my(prop)